Awale-Abdi/Python-End-to-End-Data-Analysis/README.md

 <h1 align="center">Los Angeles Crime Trends (2020–Present): A Python-Powered Public Safety Analysis</h1>

 ## 📊 Overview
 This project analyzes crime trends in the City of Los Angeles using publicly available LAPD datasets covering 2020 through early 2023.
-It uses Python and key libraries like `pandas`, `matplotlib`, `seaborn`, and `plotly` to explore temporal, geographic, and demographic crime patterns.
+It uses Python and key libraries like pandas, matplotlib, seaborn, and plotly to explore temporal, geographic, and demographic crime patterns.
 Originally completed as a group assignment, this standalone version was fully restructured, reinterpreted, and replicated by me using a reproducible Jupyter Notebook.

-The project combines data cleaning, hypothesis testing, and rich visual storytelling to uncover actionable insights on when, where, and how crimes occur in LA.
+The analysis processes 843,000+ crime records across 28 features (≈180MB), showcasing my ability to handle real-world, large-scale datasets without SQL or cloud infrastructure.
+The project combines full-cycle data cleaning, statistical hypothesis testing, and rich visual storytelling to uncover actionable insights on when, where, and how crimes occur in LA.

 ## 📌 Key Questions Explored
 1. **Temporal Trends** – How do crime patterns vary by year, month, and day of the week?